 Fishing is catch and release; no license required.
 Fishing gear and golf clubs provided or bring your own.

 Time: 8:15 a.m.-3 p.m.

 From swamps to sand ridges, the Altamaha River watershed is crawling with reptiles and amphibians.
 While winter is a slow season for these creatures, sunny days can be a prime time to find rare eastern indigos – our longest snake – as well as big diamondback rattlers.
-DNR herpetologist John Jensen will be your guide as you search for snakes, “scope” gopher tortoise burrows and dip-net for amphibians.
+Guided by experts, you'll search for snakes, “scope” gopher tortoise burrows and dip-net for amphibians.
 Gain a greater appreciation for these creatures and efforts to conserve them.

 This excursion requires extensive walking in woods.
 Appropriate for guests 12 and older.

 This is a one-of-a-kind opportunity to shoot historic weapons from a private collection along with modern day firearms used by today’s warfighters, law enforcement and civilians.
 Daniel Defense, a Georgia manufacturer of world-class firearms, rail and accessories, along with collector Joe Hatfield, is offering guests the chance to shoot a German MP40 submachine gun from World War II, a Thompson submachine gun, a World War II Browning Automatic Rifle (better known as BAR) and an M14 from the Korean War.
 Plus, Daniel Defense will feature firearms, including full auto, used by today’s military, along with pistols, long guns, and a few surprises.